-Two kinds of Σ - Δ ADCs are used in the feedback loop of the ADP1046: a low frequency (LF) ADC that runs at 1.56 MHz and a high frequency (HF) ADC that runs at 25 MHz.
+Two kinds of Σ - Δ ADCs are used in the feedback loop of the ADP1046A: a low frequency (LF) ADC that runs at 1.56 MHz and a high frequency (HF) ADC that runs at 25 MHz.

-Σ - Δ ADCs have a resolution of one bit and operate differently from traditional flash ADCs.
-The equivalent resolution obtainable depends on how long the output bit stream of the Σ - Δ is sampled.
+$\Sigma\text{-}\Delta$ ADCs have a resolution of one bit and operate differently from traditional flash ADCs.
+The equivalent resolution that can be obtained depends on how long the output bit stream of the $\Sigma\text{-}\Delta$ ADC is sampled.

 Σ - Δ ADCs also differ from Nyquist rate ADCs in that the quantization noise is not uniform across the frequency spectrum.
-At lower frequencies, the noise is lower, and at higher frequencies, the noise is higher (see Figure 17).
+At lower frequencies, the noise is lower, and at higher frequencies, the noise is higher (see Figure 18).

-Figure 17.
+Figure 18.
 Noise Performance for Nyquist Rate and Σ - Δ ADCs